 Hanamu Dusk (2004)

-Paintings like Heart’s Desire (2006) and Hanamu Dusk (2004) reflect this sensibility.
+Paintings like Heart’s Desire (2006) and Hanamu Dusk (2004) capture these subjects.
 The buildings themselves are often secondary to the surrounding environment, reinforcing the idea that Hawaiʻi’s identity is rooted in its landscapes.

 This commitment to documenting everyday rural Hawaiʻi is one reason Cost’s work has been recognized as historically important.
 His paintings serve as visual touchstones for a way of life that, in many areas, has already faded.